considrew/mungbeans/below-the-line/content/deep-dives/trade-desk-deep-value-or-value-trap.md

 At 14x forward earnings with a PEG of 0.47, the valuation has gone from absurdly expensive to arguably cheap for a high-quality, asset-light growth business.
 But the leadership instability and lack of insider buying make it harder to pound the table.

-This is not like [PayPal](/deep-dives/paypal-deep-value-or-value-trap/) or [Adobe](/deep-dives/adobe-deep-value-or-value-trap/) where management is actively buying shares at depressed prices and the businesses generate enormous free cash flow.
+This is not like [PayPal](/deep-dives/paypal-deep-value-or-value-trap/) where management is actively buying shares at depressed prices and the businesses generate enormous free cash flow.
 TTD's insiders are selling, not buying — and that matters.

 **Position sizing discipline is essential.** The upside if growth reaccelerates is significant (analysts see 100% upside to fair value).
 The downside if Amazon captures more share and growth continues slowing is that a 30x trailing P/E can compress further.
 A small, starter position with room to add on execution proof feels appropriate.